gregcartwright/dissertation/NewPlan.md

 ## What is the problem?

 1. Review the literature to show frailty is a problem
+    1. What is frailty?
+Look at various definitions.
+Look at Frieds phenotypes, plus any others.
+Then lead to Rockwood and the ease of it's use whilst remaining valid.
+Note: Rockwood really assess person's ability to perform ADLs and IADLs?
     1. Look at prevalence of frailty
     2. look at problems caused by frailty - morbidity and mortality.